 - Pack your nutrients into easy-to consume juices and smoothies.

 Juices and smoothies are healthy and can pack a lot of nutritional punch, and also can be either made or purchased.
 Here’s a few of my favorite, easy juice recipes:

 - Carrot Apple Ginger Juice

 - Low Sugar Green Juice

-- Seek out places you can make good choices.
+- Eat where you can make good choices.

 Even if your schedule includes eating out for almost every meal daily, there is some ability to choose places to go that have healthier options.
 This way even though you don’t have full control over what you’re eating, you can choose the basis of your meal, which can help it to be even better.
 So pick places (when you can) that have healthy options that you like including steamed vegetable options, salads, etc.

 - Set reminders for yourself.